 Security – Hackers are continually evolving their attempts to breach security measures.
-SBC vendors provide an extra layer of protection by renewing their protocols just as regularly with patches and updates to keep UC systems safe.
+SBC vendors provide an extra layer of protection by renewing their VoIP protocols regularly with patches and updates to keep UC systems safe.

 A session border controller does much more than control security.
 There are several other features and functions, including:

 Normalizing Session Initiation Protocol (SIP) – As we’ve already learned, SIP is the primary protocol that controls media traffic across VoIP networks by establishing and finishing connections between two endpoints.

 While SIP is a communications standard implemented by the Internet Engineering Task Force (IETF), actual implementations are left up to individual engineers and vendors.
 This results in systems often lacking interoperability, or using different ‘dialects’ – in other words, they don’t communicate with one another.
 Session border controller applications detect and normalize mismatching SIP dialects so that the VoIP sessions can continue seamlessly and without disruption.

 Media transcoding – Another job of the SBC is to trans-code codecs.
 Codecs are the encode/decode algorithms that compress voice and video streaming signals across a UC network.

 Low and high bandwidth video and voice codecs work differently on computers and tablets, dedicated VoIP phones and mobile smartphones.
 So if an organization’s PBX switch supports one specific codec, and an incoming call is using a different codec, the SBC will understand both codecs.
 In real time and in both directions, an SBC will transcode between the two codec types as the media traffic passes through the VoIP networks.